microsoft/pxt-arcade/docs/skillmap/forest_new/forest5.md

 ## Finale

 👏 **You've done it!**

 ---

-Congratulations on your game!
+Congratulations on your game!<br/>
 When you're done playing, you can click "Done" and head back out to the skillmap to share it with friends or save it in your gallery.